OrchardCMS/OrchardCore/src/docs/reference/modules/Elasticsearch/README.md

 Lucene though will currently be able to store the original value passed when the `Store source data` option is set on a specific index setting.
 Lucene also has `stored` fields by design like the `ContentItemId` of a content item.

-The equivalent of a `StringField` that will behave the same way than a `keyword` in Elasticsearch has been added to all ContentFields that are passing "string" values by using the `.keyword` suffix on the field name.
+The equivalent of a `StringField` that will behave the same way as a `keyword` in Elasticsearch has been added to all ContentFields that are passing "string" values by using the `.keyword` suffix on the field name.

 Here is a small table to compare Lucene and Elasticsearch (string) types: